apache/skywalking-eyes/README.md

 14. The `comment_style_id` set the license header comment style, it's the `id` at the `styles.yaml`.
 15. The `dependency` section is configurations for resolving dependencies' licenses.
 16. The `files` are the files that declare the dependencies of a project, typically, `go.mod` in Go project, `pom.xml` in maven project, and `package.json` in NodeJS project.
 If it's a relative path, it's relative to the `.licenserc.yaml`.
+17. Declare the license which cannot be identified as a dependency.
+18. The `name` of the dependency, The name is different for different projects, `PackagePath` in Go project, `GroupID:ArtifactID` in maven project, `PackageName` in NodeJS project.
+19. The `version` of the dependency, It's locked, prevent version update and change the License.
+20. The [SPDX ID](https://spdx.org/licenses/) of the dependency license.

 **NOTE**: When the `SPDX-ID` is Apache-2.0 and the owner is Apache Software foundation, the content would be [a dedicated license](https://www.apache.org/legal/src-headers.html#headers) specified by the ASF, otherwise, the license would be [the standard one](https://www.apache.org/foundation/license-faq.html#Apply-My-Software).